Humans have three Hedgehog (Hh) genes: Sonic (SHH), Desert (DHH) and Indian (IHH). Of these three, Sonic Hedgehog is the most studied.

-Of the three authors of the above study, the most cited was Cornell based Dr. Ronald Crystal who remains in practice even today.
+Of the three authors of the above study, the most cited was Cornell based Dr. Ronald Crystal.
+He remains in practice even today.

-What these authors discovered was that after injecting balding mice hair cells with the sonic hedgehog gene using an adenovirus, resting hair follicles in the mice started growing robust hair of the mouse’s native hair color (they dyed all the fur blonde so as to differentiate the newly growing hair).
 Moreover, upon final analysis, the team found that the SHH gene was active in the injected areas of the skin, but not elsewhere.
-A very humorous and at the same time highly informative article on this subject from 1999 can be read here.
+A very humorous as well as highly informative article on this subject from 1999 can be read here.

 While the initial excitement of a SHH based cure for hair loss has long ended, sporadic research activity in this area continues (e.g, this in 2016).
 Moreover, in 2013, scientists even found that SHH signaling regenerates ear hair cells.